totocloud/dailyquotemachine/README.md

 Note about the 2.13-inch Waveshare eink/epaper screen: My device was flickering and gave me the "busy" signal when I ran the test file, but then I placed both the epd2in13_V4.py and epdconfig.py files in the same folder, which solved the problem for me.
 Many people have reported similar issues, thinking their device was a dud when it was a file location/version issue on the Waveshare end (which is not uncommon, according to the forums I read).

 This project aims for simplicity.
 Once it's set up, it just plug and go!
-The Quote Machine will load a new daily quote, joke, or whatever you want from the quotes.json file.
-The screen will then go to sleep and update again when you choose the next day.
-The awesome thing about eInk technology is that it's like an Etch-a-Sketch; the words will remain on the screen until refreshed and generally use very little power.
+The Quote Machine will load a new daily quote, joke, or whatever text you want from the quotes.json file.
+The screen will then sleep and update again the next day at a time that you choose.
+The awesome thing about eInk technology is that it's like an Etch-a-Sketch; the words will remain on the screen until refreshed and uses very little power.

 ## Hardware I'm Using